-- Has the author handled to convert messages successfully?
+- Has the author handled converting messages successfully?

-- Which method was used by the author to conversate the aims?
+- Which method was used by the author to converse the aims?

 Rhetorical Analysis Essay Writing Tips

-We have curated a list of some useful tips that will make writing a rhetorical analysis essay quite easy for you.
+We have curated a list of some useful tips that make writing a rhetorical analysis essay quite easy.

-- Go for a topic that is engaging and capable enough to hook the audience.
+- Go to a topic that is engaging and capable of hooking the audience.

 - You must go through the original text carefully and understand it deeply.

 - You need to verify the SOAPSTone.
 What do we mean by this?
-Analyze the text to identify the speaker, occasions, audience, purpose, subject, and tone.
+Analyze the text to identify the speaker, occasion, audience, purpose, subject, and tone.

 - Another significant part of any rhetorical analysis essay is crafting a thesis statement.
-It helps in describing the claim over the text.
+It describes the claim over the text.

-- Always start with drafting a good outline rather than jumping in and start writing.
+- Always start by drafting a good outline rather than jumping in and starting writing.

-- Make it a point to write an attention-getter introduction.
-All the necessary details about the subject and also write the thesis statement.
+- Make it a point to write an attention-getting introduction.
+Grab all the necessary details about the subject and the thesis statement.

 - Do not forget to add a topic sentence within the body paragraphs.
-Also, this is where you need to present a thorough analysis on the subject.
+This is also where you need to present a thorough analysis of the subject.

 - While writing the conclusion of your rhetorical analysis essay, reinstate the thesis statement to make it impactful.
-You should give a brief of the major points here.
+You should give a summary of the major points here.

-- A lot of people skip the proofreading part which is a huge mistake!
-Always proofread your write-ups and make necessary changes, or delete the unnecessary ones.
-Edit the grammatical and spelling errors.
+- A lot of people skip the proofreading part, which is a huge mistake!
+Always proofread your write-ups and make the necessary changes, or delete the unnecessary ones.
+Strike out the grammatical and spelling errors.

 - Address these questions in your rhetorical essay copy: